 With its rippling mountains, dewy forests thick with ferns and lichen, exotic gardens and glittering palaces, Sintra is like a page torn from a fairy tale.
 Its Unesco World Heritage–listed centre, Sintra-Vila, is dotted with pastel-hued manors folded into luxuriant hills that roll down to the blue Atlantic.

-Celts worshipped their moon god here, the Moors built a precipitous castle and 18th-century Portuguese royals swanned around its dreamy gardens.
+Celts worshipped their moon god here, the Moors built a precipitous castle, and 18th-century Portuguese royals swanned around its dreamy gardens.
 Even Lord Byron waxed lyrical about Sintra’s charms: ‘Lo!
 Cintra’s glorious Eden intervenes, in variegated maze of mount and glen’, which inspired his epic poem Childe Harold’s Pilgrimage.
-Extravagant and exquisite, Sintra has ivy-clad Rapunzel-esque turrets, nature-gone-wild botanical gardens and forests strewn with granite boulders.

 If arriving by train, go to the last stop – Portela de Sintra – from which it’s a pleasant 1km walk (or short bus ride) into the village.